 Sales Methodologies

 Which Sales Methodology Should You Use?
-SPIN vs MEDDIC vs Challenger vs BANT (2026)
+SPIN vs MEDDIC vs Challenger vs BANT vs Sandler (2026)

 Every sales leader Googles this question at least once.
 The honest answer most articles won't give you: there is no “best” methodology.
 The right one depends on your ACV, your sales cycle length, and how complex your buyer's decision-making committee actually is.
 A $15K transactional deal closed in two weeks should not be run through MEDDPICC.
 A $400K enterprise deal with seven stakeholders should not be run through BANT.
-The methodologies are tools — and like tools, they're only useful when matched to the job.
+And no methodology survives the forgetting curve — research shows reps lose roughly 75% of training content within six days without reinforcement, so the framework you pick is only as good as the practice volume behind it.
 Here's the comparison most articles won't give you, including where each framework actually breaks down in practice.

-There are at least 30 named sales methodologies in circulation — Sandler, Solution Selling, SNAP, Gap Selling, Value Selling, NEAT, FAINT, and on and on.
-The truth is that most of them are variations, rebrands, or partial overlaps of five core frameworks.
-If you understand these five, you understand roughly 90% of what every other methodology is doing under a different name:
+There are at least 30 named sales methodologies in circulation — Solution Selling, SNAP, Gap Selling, Value Selling, NEAT, FAINT, and on and on.
+The truth is that most of them are variations, rebrands, or partial overlaps of six core frameworks.
+If you understand these six, you understand roughly 90% of what every other methodology is doing under a different name:

 SPIN (Situation, Problem, Implication, Need-payoff) is a discovery question framework.
 MEDDIC (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion) is a qualification checklist.
 MEDDPICC adds Paper Process and Competition for enterprise procurement.
 Challenger is a selling style built on Teach, Tailor, Take Control.
-And BANT (Budget, Authority, Need, Timeline) is the original lightweight qualification framework, still useful for high-volume SDR work.
+BANT (Budget, Authority, Need, Timeline) is the original lightweight qualification framework, still useful for high-volume SDR work.
+And Sandler is a permission-based selling system built on up-front contracts, a pain funnel, and the discipline to walk away from deals without budget or decision authority.

-Notice that those five frameworks aren't even doing the same job.
+Notice that those six frameworks aren't even doing the same job.
 SPIN is about how you ask questions.
 MEDDIC and BANT are about what you need to confirm before you forecast.
 Challenger is about the posture you take in a meeting.
-People argue about “SPIN vs MEDDIC” like they're mutually exclusive — they're not.
+Sandler is about the permission structure of the conversation.
+People argue about “SPIN vs Sandler” or “Sandler vs MEDDIC” like they're mutually exclusive — they're not.
 They sit on different layers of the call.
 The real choice is which combination of layers you install across your team, and in what order.

 The Comparison Table